opsbot/packages/docs/targets.md

-terraform-0.14            0.14.2     Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-config-inspect  0.0.20201102131242+git0c45ba392e51 A helper library for shallow inspection of Terraform configurations terraform-docs            0.10.1     Generate docs from terraform modules terraform_0.11            0.11.14    Terraform (Deprecated package.
+terraform-0.14            0.14.2     Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-config-inspect  0.0.20201102131242+git0c45ba392e51 A helper library for shallow inspection of Terraform configurations terraform-docs            0.10.1     Generate docs from terraform modules terraform-inventory       0.9        Terraform State → Ansible Dynamic Inventory terraform-provider-mailgunv3 0.2.2      mailgun provider for terraform based on v3 of the api terraform_0.11            0.11.14    Terraform (Deprecated package.
 Use terraform-0.11 instead) terraform_0.12            0.12.29    Terraform (Deprecated package.
 Use terraform-0.12 instead) terraform_0.13            0.13.5     Terraform (Deprecated package.
 Use terraform-0.13 instead)